Mt. Batulao – Nasugbu, Batangas (Climb Guide)

 Peaks at the New Trail

 After filling our stomachs, we continued our trek and saw more of the rolling slopes.
 Despite the sun being just above us, we didn’t sense it as the wind blew hard, bringing us comfort as we walk along the trail.
-Within an hour, we returned at the point where the trail is divided into the Old and New trail and back to the jump-off point.
+Within an hour, we returned to the point where the trail is divided into the Old and New trail and back to the jump-off point.

 Mt.
 Batulao from afar